 It may be useful to work through this checklist with them, even if you are unsure of all of the answers.
 Do you find that your child:

-Many young people with an eating disorder can feel trapped, especially if their symptoms do not fit all the boxes of one specific disorder or if they have any other mental health problem.
-It is usual for children and young people to deny their behaviour, and this is usually due to feelings of guilt or embarrassment.
+Many children and adults with an eating disorder can feel trapped, especially if their symptoms do not fit all the boxes of one specific disorder or if they have any other mental health problem.
+It is usual for children and adults to deny their behaviour, and this is usually due to feelings of guilt or embarrassment.
 Denial could also stem from a genuine lack of self-awareness and misguided body perception.
 Keeping calm, empathetic and open minded during these conversations with your child is crucial for the first step of recovery and seeking help.

 When your child is ready to ask for support, it is crucial to act quickly and get professional help immediately without having to go on a waiting list.
 Eating disorders are best treated when intervention is as early as possible.
 At The Bridge, we provide patients with immediate access to a multidisciplinary, patient-centred service.